front-end-foundations/session1/readme.md

 ## The Browser and Developer Tools

 Despite recent moves by Microsoft - Chrome, Safari, and Firefox are still the browsers of choice for web designers.
-One of the reasons for this is their traditionally superior developer tools.
+One of the reasons for this is their  superior developer tools.

-You should take some time to familiarize yourself with thier full functionality.
+You should take some time to familiarize yourself with their full functionality.
 For now the only piece of functionality you need is to be able to right or control click on a portion of the page in the browser and select Inspect from the resulting pop up menu.

 * The inspector is your first line of defense when troubleshooting.
 * Safari's developer tool is not turned on by default and most be enabled in Safari preferences.